Before getting started

 Here’s what you’ll need to do before starting the kit:

-Make sure the LilyPad battery pack is switched off.
+Make sure the battery pack is switched off.

-Insert the 3V coin cell battery into the LilyPad (positive (+) side up).
+Insert the 3V coin cell battery into the battery pack (positive (+) side up).

-Connect the LED (tiny light) to the LilyPad like so:
+Connect the LED (tiny light) to the battery pack like so:

-– connect the long pin of the LED to the positive (+) terminal on the battery pack
+– wind some conductive thread around the positive terminal (+) of the LED and then around the positive (+) terminal on the battery pack

-– connect the short pin of the LED to the negative (-) terminal on the battery pack
+– wind some conductive thread around the negative terminal (–) of the LED and then around the negative (-) terminal on the battery pack

-Turn the LilyPad switch on.
+Turn the battery pack switch on.
 If it’s working correctly, the LED will turn on and glow!

-If nothing happens, check the connections between the LilyPad and the LED, or try changing the battery or swapping the LED.
+If nothing happens, check the connections between the battery pack and the LED, or try changing the battery or swapping the LED.
 Contact firstname.lastname@example.org if you have any questions or problems.

-When you’re done testing, remember to switch off the LilyPad and take out the battery, to preserve the battery life.
+When you’re done testing, remember to switch off the battery pack to preserve the battery life.